cryptpad/blog/posts/tutorial-sodium-plugin.md

 Well, that’s good, but it doesn’t help us with our load issue.
-However, looking at how CryptPad is designed, we remark that both the server and the client are written in _javascript_.
+However, looking at how CryptPad is designed, we remark that both the server and the client are written in javascript.
 This allows us to share common libraries between the server and the client· Thus it guarantees the same behaviour for both for fundamental building blocks.
 It also stands true for the cryptographic library that is used to perform those essential operations for CryptPad.
-[TweetNaCl](https://github.com/dchest/tweetnacl-js) has been picked as a lightweight full-_javascript_ library to ensure browser-portability for the client.
+[TweetNaCl](https://github.com/dchest/tweetnacl-js) has been picked as a lightweight full-javascript library to ensure browser-portability for the client.
 However, this portability constraint is not relevant for servers, and the lack of low-level optimisation is actually what cause of the bottleneck we